Shopify: channel guide

 |Publishing of products on all sales channels|

-Setting up every channel in ChannelEngine follows the same flow:
+Setting up each channel on ChannelEngine follows the same flow, once you add the channel:

 - Go through the Setup